-Park competitions must be ran applying the Run format for every competition round.
-The athletes will compete for the best out of two runs, up to a maximum of four runs of 30 to 50 seconds, depending on the overall number of athletes competing, and on the size and layout of the Park FOP (skatepark).
-The length of runs will be communicated together with the registration information.
-The five judges will use a 0.00-100 point scale.
-The highest and the lowest scores for each run are dropped, and the remaining three scores are added and then averaged to two decimal numbers.
-The best run's score counts for the final ranking position.
+Park competitions must be undertaken applying the Run format for every competition round.
+The athletes will compete for the best out of two runs, up to a maximum of four runs of 30 to 50 seconds, depending on the overall number of athletes competing, as well as the size and layout of the Park FOP (skatepark).
+The length of runs will be communicated alongside the registration information.
+The five judges will each use a 0.00-100 point scale.
+The highest and the lowest scores for each run are dropped, and the remaining three scores are added and then averaged to two decimal places.
+The athlete's highest overall scoring run using this formulation, counts for the final ranking position.

-The Park competition typically comprises 3 rounds: qualifier, semifinal, and final.
+The Park competition typically comprises 3 rounds: qualifier, semi-final, and final.
 Competition rounds can be run applying formats as shown in the table below

 Round Allowed Formats

-Qualifier Run
+Qualifier Run (full time duration)

-Semifinal Run (time until you fall)
+Semifinal Run (until athlete falls)

-Final Run (time until you fall)
+Final Run (until athlete falls)

-Quarterfinals may be added for specific events such as the World Championships; they will be run in a run format (with time until you fall).
+Quarterfinals may be added for specific events such as the World Championships; they will be competing in a Run format (i.e. with full time duration or until athlete falls if less than that).